winterHack123/PS4-GPT/README.md

 ### Description
 The project is about scraping sports news from various websites and storing them json format.
 The data is then uploaded to MongoDB.
 The data is then used on a dashboard to display the data.
 The data is also uploaded to kaggle for public use.
+There is a scheduler script which runs every 5 minutes to scrape the data from the websites.

 ### Tech Stack
 1. Python